davidbeesley/davidbeesley.github.io/docs/index.markdown

 ---

-**Aetherdrift Prerelease**
-📅 February 7 @ 3:00 pm & 6:30 pm
-📍 High Gear Hobby, 2160 West 4700 South, Taylorsville
-💲 Entry Fee: $30

-Race across the omenpaths with a first look at the latest MTG set, featuring planes old and new colliding in a high octane death race!

----

-**Aetherdrift Prerelease**
-📅 February 8 @ 11:00 am & 3:00 pm
-📍 High Gear Hobby, 2160 West 4700 South, Taylorsville
-💲 Entry Fee: $30

-Race across the omenpaths with a first look at the latest MTG set, featuring planes old and new colliding in a high octane death race!

----

 **MTG Aetherdrift Draft**
 📅 February 14 & 21 @ 6:30 pm
 📍 High Gear Hobby, 2160 West 4700 South, Taylorsville